alfredomarinus/portfolio/Credit Card Fraud Detection/README.md

 To improve this model, we have to make sure both recall and precision do not decrease.
 It either increases or stays the same.

 ### 4. Hyperparameter optimization
+{'max_depth': None,
+ 'max_features': 'auto',
+ 'min_samples_split': 2,
+ 'n_estimators': 100}

+{'max_depth': 10,
+ 'max_features': 0.7,
+ 'min_samples_split': 6,
+ 'n_estimators': 262}

 ### 5. Tune the model
+Random Forest with normal threshold achieved 84 % F1-score with RM 370.00 loss.
+  - 40 fraud transactions are misclassified as normal.
+  - 7 customers have high tendency to churn.

 ## IMPLEMENTATION OF THRESHOLD ANALYSIS
-By using 0.46 as the new threshold, the model can achieve the highest F1-score.
-Random Forest with new threshold achieved 84 % F1-score with RM 370.00 loss, about 11 % decrease, and the same number of potential customers to churn, which is 7.
+Random Forest with new threshold achieved 85.9 % F1-score with RM 323.75 loss.
+  - 35 fraud transactions are misclassified as normal.
+  - 7 customers have high tendency to churn.